John Richard de Capel Wise: Life

-Wise was born in 1831, and was the eldest son of John Robert Wise, (a former British consul-general in Sweden) and his wife Jane.
+Wise was born in 1831, and was the eldest son of John Robert Wise (a former British consul-general in Sweden) and his wife Jane.
 He attended Grantham Grammar School, and then in 1849 enrolled at Lincoln College, Oxford.
 He took no degree, and left the university to travel abroad.
 On returning to England he wandered through country districts, frequently changing his residence.

 Wise held radical views on religion and politics.
 According to his friend, Walter Crane, Wise was intended for the Church, but he left Oxford and quarrelled with his parents "on account of his free opinions."
 He came to know John Chapman, editor of the Westminster Review.
 For many years he wrote the section on Belles-Lettres in that magazine, but withdrew suddenly owing to political differences with Chapman.
-His relations with the Westminster brought him the acquaintance of George Henry Lewes and George Eliot.
+His relations with the Westminster Review brought him the acquaintance of George Henry Lewes and George Eliot.
 Subsequently he was a contributor to The Reader, a weekly periodical which also advocated advanced views.
 He was a correspondent for a London paper during the Franco-Prussian War in 1870.